ziotom78/raytracing_course/tomasi-ray-tracing-11b.md

 -   This is why every week we had the confidence that when we relied on code written in previous weeks, it was probably "correct"

--   It is impossible to write code as long as yours without proceeding this way
+-   It is impossible to write code as long as the one you produced so far without proceeding this way

 -   **This is the most important lesson provided by this course!**